 How to Freeze Fresh Herbs

-Flash freeze whole herbs (like basil and chives) on a cookie sheet.
-Then, transfer the frozen herbs to a freezer bag.
-If you plan to use the herbs finely minced.
-Go ahead and do your chopping now.
+If you plan to use your herbs finely minced, go ahead and do your chopping now.
 Then, pack the herbs into an ice cube tray, and top off the tray with olive oil or water, and freeze.
 Transfer the frozen cubes to a freezer bag, so they don't get freezer burned.